Edward FitzGerald Law: Diplomat

 In January 1888 Law was posted to St. Petersburg as commercial and financial attache for Russia, Persia, and the Asiatic provinces of Turkey.
 He rendered valuable service to the English ambassador, Sir Robert Morier.
 After visiting Persia in the course of 1888, he was attached next summer to Nasiruddin, Shah of Persia, on his visit to England.
 In 1890 he acted as British delegate for negotiation of a commercial treaty with Turkey.
 In 1892 he went to Greece to make an exhaustive inquiry into the financial situation there, his report appearing early in 1893.
 In March 1894 he was promoted to a commercial secretaryship in the diplomatic service.
 After a riding tour all through Asian parts of the Ottoman Empire he reported on railway development there in October 1895, and was the first to suggest British association with Germany in the Baghdad Railway and British control of the section from Baghdad to the Persian Gulf; that policy he advocated to the end of his life.

 In December 1896 Law was transferred as commercial secretary to Vienna with supervision of Austria-Hungary, Russia, Italy, Greece, and the Balkan States.
 In that capacity he, with Francis Elliot, British minister at Sofia, negotiated a commercial treaty with Bulgaria in the winter of 1896–7.
 He represented Great Britain at Constantinople on the international committee for determining the indemnity payable by Greece after her war with Turkey in 1897.
 His influence helped to keep the amount within reasonable limits, and in the autumn he served at Athens on the international commission for the due payment of the indemnity and the regulation of Greek finance.

-When the international financial commission of Greek finance was founded in 1898, Law was unanimously elected president.
+When the International Financial Commission was founded in 1898, Law was unanimously elected president.
 He devised an ingenious system of consolidation of revenues, which rendered the international commission acceptable and useful to Greece, and he won a high place in the affections of the people throughout the country.
 While engaged on the business he was created a K.C.M.G. in May 1898, and given the rank of resident minister in the diplomatic service.
 He declined the Grand Cross of the Grecian Order of the Saviour and other foreign decorations.
 At the close of 1898 he went to Constantinople to represent British, Belgian, and Dutch bondholders on the council of the Ottoman debt.